mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/ACT-I-COMPLETE.md

 ### **Overview**

-Crossroads sits at the intersection of three trade routes and two nations.
+Crossroads sits at the intersection of three trade routes, far from royal oversight.
 No official government—the **Iron Guild** runs things through contracts and reputation.
 Violence is common but regulated.
 Murder is allowed if you have a contract.
 Theft is punishable by death (bad for business).
 Lying is expected, getting caught is fatal.

 **Population:** ~2,400 (fluctuates with seasonal campaigns)
 **Demographics:** 60% human, 15% dwarf, 10% half-orc, 10% halfling, 5% other